-- Find out what life is like for the parent and child — both now and in the past.
-Help the family to construct a social world that allows them to take control, feel safe and supported and create connections that supports their healing.
+- Be curious about what life is like for the parent and child — both now and in the past.
+Work with the family to develop their sense of efficacy, to feel safe and supported and to create connections and networks that support their safety and wellbeing.

-- Focusing on one problem when there are many will not help you help the family.
-Many of the families you work with have multiple, complex problems such as mental health issues, substance use and domestic and family violence.
-Think about how each issue relates and impacts on the other (the intersections).
-This will help you plan for what else you need to know, and what the family needs from you.
+- Most of the families you work with will experience multiple difficulties such as mental health issues, substance use issues and domestic and family violence.
+Think about how each of these issues relate and impacts on the other (the intersections).
+This will help you to discover what else you need to know and support your planning with the family to create safety and wellbeing for children.

 - People with mental health difficulties can parent well.
 Seek to understand and build upon a family’s strengths and what is working for the child.
-Think about how the parent can succeed and move forward instead of focussing on why they fail.
+Think about how the parent can succeed and move forward.

 - A person’s mental health can improve when they feel connected, empowered and confident in who they are.
 Work in partnership with them to build hope and optimism about the future.